TomGrill/gdx-facebook/README.md

 1. Add a new platform Android.
 2. Enable Single Sign On
 3. Add the key hashes of your debug and certificate.
 Read this to find out how to do that. https://developers.facebook.com/docs/android/getting-started/

+**Desktop**
+nothing to do.

+**iOS**

+1. Add a new platform iOS
+2. Enable Single Sign On
+3. Add the Bundle ID.
+Must be same as your robovm.properties->app.id value.

 ## Installation
 **Core**